 France

 You don’t necessarily have to live off vegetables and rice to stay fit and healthy.
-Take a page from the French cookbook and still enjoy your crème brûlée, and croissants.
+Take a page from the French cookbook and still enjoy your crème brûlée and croissants.
 Sometimes it isn’t what you eat but rather how much you are consuming.
 The French enjoy much smaller portion sizes than you find in other countries and they aren’t into snacking much either.

 The Nordic diet

 The Nordic Diet is inspired by the cultures of Norway, Sweden, and Denmark.
 The diet focuses on consuming high amounts of protein and fibre.
-Staples of the diet include fish, berries, whole grain cereals, low fat dairy products, root vegetables, and rapeseed oil.
+Staples of the diet include fish, berries, whole grain cereals, low-fat dairy products, root vegetables, and rapeseed oil.

-The diet is as good on the local environment as it is for your health, requiring fewer natural resources and creating less pollution to produce meals on your plate.
+The diet is as good for the local environment as it is for your health, requiring fewer natural resources and creating less pollution to produce meals on your plate.
 Try herring smørrebrød, skyr, and toast skagen.

-food, diets, healthy, lifestyle, healthy eating, lifestyle choices, mediterranean diet
+food, diets, healthy, lifestyle, healthy eating, lifestyle choices, Mediterranean diet